The Founder’s Journey:

 By 21, I had already traveled the world, led teams under pressure, and solved complex problems the average person would never face.
 And yet in these civilian roles, none of that mattered.
 Experience was a footnote.
 Work ethic was often seen as a threat and resented.

-I was told to slow down.
-Not to make others look bad.
-That I cared too much.
+I was told to slow down, that I was making others look bad, that I cared too much.

-I hit a breaking point during a dairy installation in Oklahoma.
-The culture was toxic, and the standards were nonexistent.
+I hit my first breaking point during a dairy installation in Oklahoma.
+The culture was toxic, the standards were nonexistent, and I just got tired of the literal nephew of one of the good installers constantly lording over me, despite me working circles around him.
 I walked away, took a Greyhound back to Michigan, and recommitted myself to my childhood dream: getting back on active duty.

 The system had other plans.